 - Still other modules examine the relation between religion and other realms of thought (science, philosophy, art, etc.)

 - Finally other modules explore the private beliefs and practices of individuals.

-At undergraduate level, the programmes at the Pontifical University, Maynooth is primarily designed to explore the intellectual dimension of religion, rather than providing hands-on training in ministry.
+At undergraduate level, the programmes at St Patrick's Pontifical University are primarily designed to explore the intellectual dimension of religion, rather than providing hands-on training in ministry.

 However, Maynooth does provide pathways for students who would like to work in ministerial or pastoral leadership.
 Ordinarily, such students might go to seminary or undertaken a ministerial training program.
 Both are offered at Maynooth.
 If you are interested in ordained ministry, it is best to contact your local diocese or the religious congregation which you feel a call.
 For father details click here.

 If you are interested in lay ecclesial ministry – such as chaplaincy, parish work and so on – Maynooth offers a nationally recognised pastoral leadership programme.
 For further details click here.

 First of all, a welcome!
 Our small community on a large campus means that you will be joining a wonderful learning community.

 Secondly, expertise!
 The Faculty of Theology at St Patrick's is the largest Theological Faculty in the Catholic tradition in Ireland and Britain.
 This allows us to cover the full range of topics that comprise the discipline of Theology.

 Thirdly, an international flavour!
 Alongside faculty members from the UK, South Africa and the US, nearly all our Faculty have studied outside Ireland.
 All hold doctorates from leading universities, including Tubingen in Germany, The Gregorian in Rome, Italy and The Catholic University of America, Washington DC.

 Fourthly, they are professional!
 They are all are professional scholars who write books, publish articles, and present papers on a regular basis.
 For more on the background and interests of particular faculty members, see the Staff page.